Bangladesh Model United Nations

-Bangladesh Model United Nations (BANMUN) is a Model United Nations conference organized by United Nations Youth and Students Association of Bangladesh (UNYSAB).
-UNYSAB organizes the conference with a view to promoting the idea of Model United Nations among the students from different institutions of Bangladesh.
+Bangladesh Model United Nations (BANMUN) is a Model United Nations conference organized by the United Nations Youth and Students Association of Bangladesh (UNYSAB).
+UNYSAB organizes the conference to promote the idea of Model United Nations among the students from different educational institutions in Bangladesh.

 Model United Nations (also known as Model UN or simply MUN) is an educational simulation that focuses on civics, communications, and multilateral diplomacy.
 During a Model United Nations conference, students take on roles as foreign diplomats and participate in a simulated session of an intergovernmental organization (IGO).
 Participants research a country, take on a role as a diplomat, investigate international issues, debate, deliberate, consult, and then develop solutions to world issues.

 BANMUN is an academic simulation of the United Nations that aims to educate participants about civics, effective communication, globalisation and multilateral diplomacy.

 History

 The United Nations Youth and Students Association of Bangladesh (UNYSAB) is the pioneer of Model United Nations in Bangladesh.

 The first ever Model United Nations conference in Bangladesh was organized by UNYSAB in association with UNAB and UNIC- Dhaka in October, 2002 on terrorism in observance of the United Nations day.

 Later on, UNYSAB organized the second conference of Model United Nations in Bangladesh on 21 October 2003.
 HIV/AIDS was the topic of the discussion of that conference.

 United Nations Youth and Students Association of Bangladesh (UNYSAB) and Campaign for Popular Education (CAMPE) jointly organized a two-day 'Model United Nations Conference on quality education and Millennium Development Goals' at the IDB building on June 28–29, 2006.
 This was the third conference of Model United Nations in Bangladesh.

 After organizing three Model United Nations conference successfully the UNYSAB was out to organize Bangladesh Model United Nations for University and School level students in 2011.
 In 2011, UNYSAB organized the Bangladesh Model United Nations 2011.